Sino-British Joint Declaration: Dispute over treaty status

 The United Kingdom, United States, and G7 maintain that the Joint Declaration remains valid and in force.
 The Foreign Office has labelled the Causeway Bay Books disappearances in 2015, enactment of the Hong Kong national security law in 2020, disqualification of opposition Legislative Council candidates in 2020, and electoral reform in 2021 as serious breaches of the treaty.
 Since 2021, the UK has considered China to be in a "state of ongoing non-compliance" with the Joint Declaration.

-China disregards accusations of Joint Declaration breaches as foreign interference and neocolonist tampering, and considers Hong Kong matters to be part of its internal affairs.
+China disregards accusations of Joint Declaration breaches as foreign interference and neocolonialist tampering, and considers Hong Kong matters to be part of its internal affairs.
 Chinese foreign ministry spokespersons have repeatedly stated that the United Kingdom lacks supervisory authority over Hong Kong following the handover in 1997 and that the treaty is a historical document with no extant binding authority.
 The central government's primary regional agency, the Hong Kong Liaison Office, declared in April 2020 that it was exempt from Basic Law restrictions on mainland government interference in local affairs.

 Following China's imposition of national security legislation on Hong Kong in 2020, the UK extended residence rights and created a new path to citizenship for Hong Kong residents with British National (Overseas) status.
 The Chinese government derided this change as "gross interference" and subsequently withdrew recognition of BN(O) passports as valid travel documents in 2021.
 The United States enacted the Hong Kong Autonomy Act in response to the national security law, and imposed economic sanctions on 34 individuals that the US State and Treasury Departments determined to have materially contributed to Joint Declaration breaches.
 The list of sanctioned persons includes Chief Executive Carrie Lam, principal officials of the Hong Kong government, and members of the Standing Committee of the National People's Congress.

+In March 2024 the pro-Beijing legislature in Hong Kong fast-tracked a new security law under Article 23 of the Hong Kong Basic Law, which introduced harsh new penalties such as life imprisonment for new offences such as external interference and insurrection.
+Critics claimed that the law would further erode civil liberties enshrined in the Joint Declaration.